The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 In Judaism, olive oil is associated with wisdom, and the Torah refers to it as water (necessary for life itself).
 Therefore, the tribe of Asher was blessed with an abundance of the commodity of oil, representing wisdom.

-Shevat is associated with oil and water and their spiritual principles.
+Shevat is associated with oil and water, as well as spiritual principles.
 The true application of God’s instruction involves mingling with the masses while maintaining spiritual maturity.

 Fresh Outpouring